 These three files work together to create the Blackhole for Bad Bots.
 The

 .htaccess file is hidden on most systems, so if needed check out this tutorial for more infos.

 Here are the steps to install the Blackhole PHP script.
-Note that this applies to Blackhole version 4.0 and greater.
-For older versions, refer to the original blackhole tutorial.
-With that in mind, here are the steps:
+Note that this applies to Blackhole version 4.0 and better.
+For older versions, refer to the original Blackhole tutorial.
+With that in mind, here are the installation steps:

 Download the Blackhole zip file.
 Unzip the file, and add the

 /blackhole/ folder to the root directory of your site.